SudhirDeshwal/MERN_STACK_Project/README.md

 ## Assignment of work:
-•	All functionality create by me as its an individual  project for me.
+•	All functionality created by me(Sudhir) as its an individual  project for me.

 ## Developer Details
 Name : Sudhir